 ✓ (AFTER THE HIRE) To ensure the highest possible ROI on your new hire, you must take actions to ensure he/she will hit the ground running, is strongly positioned, and ruthlessly supported.
 In some cases, especially when following a Founder or long-time leader, the transition can take years.

-Each one of the stages has specificdynamics that can exist as you, and your internal and external stakeholders respond differently to change and transition.
+Each one of these distinct stages has specific dynamics that can exist as you, and your internal and external stakeholders respond differently to change and transition.

 This is the time when you need the most objective and experienced transition support!